 The team needs to do a daily stand-up meeting (a small meeting) of around 15 minutes where people standups near the Agile/Kanban Board.

-In this meeting, everyone needs to give their updates like what they did yesterday, what they will be doing today, share blockage or dependency with the team (if any).
+In this meeting, everyone needs to give their updates like what they did yesterday, and what they will be doing today, and share blockage or dependency with the team (if any).
 The delivery team and Scrum Master are part of this stand-up meet.

 It is the showcase or demo session, where the team presents what they have delivered over the sprint.
 Generally, it happens between the Team and the Product Owner, but before presenting in front of the owner, you need to do one internal demo session to make it clear what things you show to them (Owner).